JeremiahKaren/35percent.github.io/guardian-cities-draft.md

 </script>

 Since the plans were approved in July 2018, doubt has emerged that developer Delancey was not upfront with councillors about the viable number of social rented homes in the scheme, its grant funding application or how they would be delivered.
 In additioin, Delancey promised that if it hadn't built any social rented housing by 10 years from the start of construction then it would hand over some land and 'sufficient funds' for Southwark to build it, but the recently-signed legal agreement fails to secure this.
 The legal agreement also fails to provide an effective 'viability review mechanism' which was promised to councillors - the small print prevents an increase in social rented units in the event the development turns out to be more profitable than currently forecast.

+Southwark's Council’s planning committee was misled as to the maximum amount of affordable housing the scheme could viably provide..
+That’s 42 families deprived of somewhere decent and affordable to live.

+Even the 116 social rented homes promised could be at risk; the devil is in the detail and Delancey has managed to pull the wool over the Council's eyes with a deal which could leave us with little or no social rented housing if Delancey doesn’t deliver the “West site”, not due to be built for another 10 years.

+We are challenging Delancey’s planning permission through the Planning Court.
+We want the permission quashed and then we want a development scheme that provides homes and shops that are truly affordable for local people

 The planning decision was controversial from the outset; it attracted over [a thousand formal objections](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=makeComment&keyVal=_STHWR_DCAPR_9569810) from local residents and after [failing to get approval](https://www.bbc.co.uk/news/uk-england-london-42719607) from Southwark's planning committee in Jan 2018, was [narrowly approved](http://35percent.org/2018-07-09-delancey/) by just one vote on 3 July 2018, after a total of three deferments.
 We believe that had the planning committee known what we now know then the scheme would not have been approved and this is why we are applying to challenge the scheme via judicial review.